younaniskander/building-a-web-application-on-microsoft-azure-4405955/README.md

 # Building a Web Application on Microsoft Azure
 This is the repository for the LinkedIn Learning course Building a Web Application on Microsoft Azure.
 The full course is available from [LinkedIn Learning][lil-course-url].

+After completing this course, you can progress to its sequel: [Extend Web Application Functionality on Microsoft Azure][lil-extend-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has two folders: